 If shares were lent from your margin account during a period in which they would have earned dividends, you'll receive substitute payments to help make up for the lost income.

 However, unlike dividends, these substitute payments are taxed as regular income, with a tax rate as high as 39.6%.
 To help cover this additional expense, we offer the annual credit.*

-Who might be eligible for the credit
+Who qualifies for the annual credit

 - You received the substitute payment in an account registered as individual, joint, trust, estate, or "pass-through" entity type (partnership, LLC, LLP, etc.).

-Reporting the credits on your tax return
+Where to find credits and substitute payments on your tax return

 We list substitute payments on line 8 and annual credits on line 3 of Form 1099-MISC.